otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

    This command will use the operating system's authentication to verify your credentials.
 Note that you must run the command from the same host where MySQL is installed.

-Choose the option that suits your requirements and preferences.
-If you have any further questions, please let me know!

 </details>

 ```sh